versatica/mediasoup-client/V3_TODO.md

 * API to select which codec to use when sending?
 For this, `ortc.getSendingRtpParameters()` should become `getSendingFullRtpParameters()` and include all the supported codecs (that matches the ones in the room, of course).
 And then, `handler.send()` should be told somehow about which one to use.
 This also means that remote SDP classes should keep info about senders to know which codecs to use for each m=section when building a SDP answer.
   - NOTE: Throw in PlanB browsers (or just for the second one or so on).
+  - Or easier: do nothing.
+Instead, the client app could generate a second `device` and provide it with a subset of the `roomRtpCapabilities`.